 Buy quality packing materials and spread heavier objects between boxes.

 There’s nothing more annoying than having to open every single box in your storage unit to find something you’ve lost.
 While you’re packing each box, mark the contents on the side using a permanent marker.

-When packing your self-storage unit, try and angle boxes so the list is viable from the door.
+When packing your self-storage unit, try and angle boxes so the list is visible from the door.
 That way you don’t have to spin and shift boxes to find out what’s in each.

 Wrap It Up

 Don’t rely on luck to protect your beloved china plates and gold gilt glasses.
 Wrap every individual piece in paper and pack them securely in sturdy boxes.
 You can stack boxes but make sure each one is secure and sturdy.